EUCAIM/upv-node-workstation-images/README.md

 using a dataset from `/home/chaimeleon/datasets/` and writing the results for example in `/home/chaimeleon/persistent-home/my-app-results/`.
 If you don't know yet how to upload and install tools or dependencies see [here](https://github.com/chaimeleon-eu/workstation-images/blob/main/usage-guide.md#software-packages-and-dependency-libraries-installation).
-If your application has a lot of dependencies we recommend jumpping to the next chapter to test it directly an image.
+If your application has a lot of dependencies we recommend jumpping to the next chapter to test it directly as an image.
-If you don't know yet how to execute you application or how your application should walk through the dataset contents see the user guide (go to the previous chapter).
+If you don't know yet how to execute you application or how your application should walk through the dataset contents look at the usage guide (go to the previous chapter).

 ### Testing your application as an image in the platform
 Before the integration of your application as an image in the internal repository of the platform you can try to build it locally in your computer, upload and run it in the remote desktop.